csc-training/summerschool/gpu-openmp/heat-equation/heat-cpu/code-description.md

 the previous step at the same location *and* four adjacent locations:

 ![](img/stencil.svg)
+Heat distribution is updated from 5 cell indices (green) to the center of the cells (purple).
+Each cell in the grid corresponds to a $(i,j)$ -combination.
 ## Parallelization

 The problem can be parallelized by diving the two dimensional